jacobRidenour/ProgWiki/README.md

 cargo run
 ```

-## Ada Setup

-Follow the instructions on [this page](https://github.com/AdaCore/ada_language_server/wiki/Getting-Started).
-Or alternately use the [online Ada compiler](https://www.tutorialspoint.com/compile_ada_online.php) at tutorialspoint.

 ## Ruby Setup

 Install Ruby from their [website](https://rubyinstaller.org/downloads/) and get the Ruby extension pack for VS Code.